Hair Loss In Our 20s

 Causes of Hair Loss in Your 20s

-- Male pattern baldness
+1. Male or female pattern baldness

-- Diet and nutrition
+2. Diet and nutrition

-- Traumatic experiences
+4. Traumatic experiences

-- Medical conditions
+5. Medical conditions

-- Hormonal changes
+6. Hormonal changes

-1. Male Pattern Baldness
+1. Male or Female Pattern Baldness (Genetics)

-Male pattern baldness, also known as androgenetic alopecia, is a hereditary condition that may affect men as young as their teens or twenties.
-It can also affect women and is characterized by a receding hairline and thinning hair in the crown and front of the scalp.
+Male or Female pattern baldness, also known as androgenetic alopecia, is a hereditary condition that may affect men as young as their teens or twenties.
+It typically starts with a receding hairline or thinning at the crown and can progressively worsen over time.

 2. Diet and Nutrition

 Your hair is a reflection of your overall health, and if you’re not getting the right nutrients, your hair can suffer.
 Eating a well-balanced diet is crucial for healthy hair growth.
-If you’re experiencing hair loss in your early-mid 20s, incorporate more protein-rich foods like lean meats, eggs, and beans into your meals.

 Add healthy fats like avocado and nuts to promote hair growth and moisturize it.
 Don’t forget to load up on vitamins and minerals like biotin, zinc, and iron that are essential for healthy hair.